hiroyuki-kasai/NMFLibrary/README.md

 ----------
 We are very welcome to your contribution.
 Please tell us
 - NMF solvers written by MATLAB,
-- ppplication MATLAB flies using NMF solvers, and
+- appplication MATLAB flies using NMF solvers, and
 - your comments and suggestions.

 <br />